-General Course Expectations: If you attend graduate school in physics, a solid understanding of the material covered by this course is expected.
-Even if you do not plan to attend graduate school in physics, the mathematical tools which we will learn and use in class pop up AGAIN and AGAIN and AGAIN in advanced (300/400 level) physics classes at West Chester.
-Some of these tools may be unfamiliar to you, and the level of mathematical abstraction that we engage in may be new.
-In order to master the material successfully, and gain good training in the mathematical tools presented, you will have to put in a substantial amount of effort.
+General Course Expectations: If you attend graduate school in physics, you will be expected to have a good mastery of the material covered in this course.
+Even if you do not plan on attending graduate school in physics, the mathematical methods which we will learn and use in class pop up AGAIN and AGAIN and AGAIN in intermediate (300/400 level) physics classes at West Chester.
+Some of these methods may be unfamiliar to you, and the level of mathematical abstraction that we will engage in may be new.
+In order to master the material successfully, and gain good training in the mathematical methods presented, you will have to put in a substantial amount of effort.
 You will have to spend time outside of class reading the text, studying provided examples, preparing homework assignments, and (likely) attempting non-assigned, supplemental problems.
 PLEASE BE FORWARNED that this class will require a non-trivial amount of work, and please do not be surprised if you find yourself spending 10 hours or more per week on course-related activities.
-Budgeting enough study time will be crucial to your success in this course.
+Budgeting enough study time will be crucial to your success in Mechanics.
 I will do everything in my power to help you in class, during office hours, and at other times that we can arrange; however, in the end, the responsibility to set aside enough time to master the material has to be yours.

-Grading: Exams: 60% (3 highest exams at 20% each) Cumulative Final Exam: 25% Homework: 15%
+Grading: Exams: 60% (3 highest exams at 20% each)

+Cumulative Final Exam: 25%

+Homework: 15%

-I reserve the right to introduce different forms of assessment as needed, and/or to alter the weight of each of the categories of assessment in the event of some unforeseen circumstance.
+I reserve the right to introduce different forms of assessment as needed.
+Also, I reserve the right to alter the weight of each of the categories of assessment in the event of some unforeseen circumstance.

 Attendance: I expect you to attend all scheduled classes for the entire scheduled time.
-Missing lectures will NOT excuse you from any material covered, nor excuse you from homework or exams.
+Missing lectures will NOT excuse you from any material covered, nor will it excuse you from homework or exams.
 Please email me if you know you will be absent from class, and arrange to get the notes from a classmate.
 In cases of extreme illness or emergency that require prolonged absence, you are responsible for contacting the appropriate Dean whose office will contact your professors and make appropriate recommendations.
 Making sure that you get class notes if you must be absent from class will be your responsibility.